-Because Bantam was bankrupt at the time - Probst worked without salary –the Army gave his design to two other car manufacturers: Willys Overland and Ford.
+Because Bantam was bankrupt at the time - Probst worked without salary - the Army gave his design to two other car manufacturers: Willys Overland and Ford.
 After changes were made to it, contracted with both; they produced close to one million Jeeps in World War Two.
 Willy's registered the Jeep trademark in 1950.
-Due to demand, after the war, civilian Jeeps were made.
+Due to demand, after the war, civilian Jeep were made.

 To read more about the history of the Jeep, check out our blog.

 Protect your rugged Jeep with Empire's durable indoor or outdoor covers.
-Because of the all-weather protection our covers offer, your Jeep will stay in the best possible condition.
-Browse through our wide selection of Jeeps to learn more about our innovative, high-quality covers.
+Because of the all-weather protection our car covers offer, your Jeep will stay in the best possible condition.
+Browse through our wide selection of Jeep covers to learn more about our innovative, high-quality covers.

 Looking for a similar model?
-Empire also carries covers for your GMC, Lincoln, Chrysler & more.
+Empire also carries covers for your Ford, Chevrolet, Chrysler & more.

 Use code WELCOME at checkout for an extra 10% OFF.